 Why Do You Season a Smoker?

 There are two main reasons why seasoning a smoker for the first time is important.

-2. It increases the the life span of your smoker.
-If your going to invest your hard earned cash on a smoker, you want to ensure, that it last.
+2. It increases the life span of your smoker.
+If you’re going to invest your hard-earned cash on a smoker, you want to ensure, that it last.

 A seasoned smoker will ensure that you produce the best barbecue possible!